shamilton1/prc/registers/control_reg.md

 ### Example 8b
 If the output width is less than the input width, the CORDIC reduces the fractional width of the result.
-When the data output, X_OUT, is being re-interpreted to an alternative data format, the value must be scaled appropriately.
+When the data output, **X_OUT**, is being re-interpreted to an alternative data format, the value must be scaled appropriately.

 The Vector Translation function determines the magnitude and phase angle of a given input